 When you think of customer service, you likely imagine a team of agents responding to incoming customer complaints and questions.
-This reactive customer service is an important way to help customers, but it’s only one dimension of a larger customer service experience.
+This type of customer support, called reactive customer service, is an important way to help customers, but it’s only one dimension of a larger customer service experience.

 You can upgrade your customer experience with a proactive customer service strategy that includes: